Jason2866/esp32-arduino-lib-builder/tools/config_editor/README.md

 It has mouse support and can be pre-configured using command line arguments.

 ## Requirements
-  - Python 3.9 or later
+  - Python 3.10 or later
-  - Install the required packages using `pip install -r requirements.txt`
+  - Install the required packages using `uv pip install -r requirements.txt`
   - The requirements from esp32-arduino-lib-builder

 ## Troubleshooting